DanaMW/StrangeScript/README.md

 ```

 ```
-To use the bot, do /bot OFF first.
+To use the new bot, do /bot OFF first then /bot on.
 That resets the bot.
-You may use that at any time the bot needs resetting.
-The bot is multi-server, you can have a copy running on each server if you like.
+You may use /bot off at any time the bot needs resetting.
+The bot is multi-server, you can have 1 copy running on each server if you like.
 ```

 @author Dana L. Meli-Wischman